SergioAlias/sc-cellranger-workflow/README.md

 #### Problems/nonsense things you may encounter

 - **When the daemon calls sbatch, we use the path to the script even though that directory is added to the PATH some lines above**: Yes, I'm aware of that.
 I can not figure out what is happening there, all I know is that without the path it doesn't work.
-- **The Autoflow launcher assumes FASTQ files have all S1 in the name (even though they are different samples), but only if there are not multiple lanes**: Yes, that is because I thought that the S(n) part was another invariable part of the Illumina naming convention (apart from the _001 at the end).
-So when I received my first multilane dataset I also added the variablility in the S(n) part.

 #### Execution trace per stage